-The Oakley Airbrake scored high marks in every category, edging out its closest competitors, the Smith I/OX and Smith I/O7.
+The Oakley Airbrake XL scored high marks in every category, edging out most competitors other than the new Anon M4 and Smith I/O Mag.
 The fit and comfort pleased all of our testers, no matter their size or shape.
-The Airbrake XL is highly versatile and is equally at home while skiing at the resort or touring in the backcountry with a solid and protective feel, along with the easiest to change lens system in our test.
-They not only feel good, our testers and other skiers thought they looked good too.
+The Airbrake XL is highly versatile and is equally at home while skiing at the resort or touring in the backcountry with a solid and protective feel, along with one of the easier lens changing systems in our test.
+Not only do they feel good, our testers and other skiers thought they looked good too.

 These goggles are true performers and can make even some of our goofy testers look good at times.

-Like all of our test goggles, we wore the Airbrake while skinning uphill in varying conditions and were unable to steam up the dual-vented lenses.
-We decided to take this one step further and were finally able to fog the Airbrake's lenses during a wet, heavy snowfall while shoveling and snow blowing.
-We compared the POC Lobes at the same time and found the Airbrake fared better with minimal fogging, whereas the POC goggles had liquid dripping from the lens.
+Like all of our test goggles, we wore the Airbrake XL while skinning uphill in varying conditions to test their breathability and were unable to steam up the dual-vented lenses.
+We decided to take this one step further and were finally able to fog the Airbrake XL's lenses during a wet, heavy snowfall while shoveling and snow blowing.
+We compared the POC Lobes at the same time and found the Airbrake XL fared better with minimal fogging, whereas the POC goggles had liquid dripping from the lens.

 The anti-fog coating and great ventilation of the Airbrake lenses kept them from fogging up in the front and backcountry.

-Our testers all agreed the Airbrake's lenses are swapped more easily than any other goggle they had previously tried.
-With the flip of a simple lever on the left side of the goggle frame, one lens is removed and replacing it is as simple as pressing the new lens to the frame, which is flush-fit and flipping the small lever back into place.
+Our testers all agreed the Airbrake XL's lenses are swapped more easily than most goggles.
+With the flip of a simple lever on the left side of the goggle frame, one lens is removed and replacing it is as simple as pressing the new lens to the frame, which is flush-fit, then flipping the small lever back into place.
 We replaced lenses several times, even able to do so on the chairlift with our ski gloves on!
-The P3 anti-fog coating did a stellar job at keeping the Airbrake's lenses clear, with only minimal fogging experienced while shoveling and sweating.
+Only the Anon M4 and the Smith I/O Mag and their magnetic lens technology is easier to swap lenses.

-Oakley's quality shows in the durability of the Airbrake.
-Since the Airbrake was immediately one of our favorites, it was used more than all of our other test goggles and didn't show any signs of wear.
-The goggles were crammed into several testers' ski packs and were none the worse for wear.
+Oakley's quality shows in the durability of the Airbrake XL.
+Since the Airbrake XL was immediately one of our favorites, it was used more than most of our other test goggles and didn't show any signs of premature wear.
+These goggles were crammed into several testers' ski packs and were none the worse for wear.

 Through regular skiing abuse, the Airbrake didn't break, nor show any signs of doing so down the road.

-Our Editors' Choice award-winning series is a proven part of Oakley's goggle line, now in its fifth year, due in part to its distinctive style.
-The goggle has more of a modern look than other test goggles like the Smith Squad or Bolle Carve, but not quite as space-age in appearance as the Dragon NFX or the Electric EG3.
+The Airbrake XL is a proven and popular part of Oakley's goggle line, due in part to its distinctive style.
+This goggle has more of a modern look than other test goggles like the Smith Squad, Giro Blok, or Bolle Carve, instead, it's similarly space-age in appearance to the Dragon NFX or the Electric EG3.
 The lens is large, spherical, and brightly colored, wrapping nearly to the edge of the frame with an almost frameless look.

 The Airbrake XL is the ideal quiver-of-one goggle for front, back, and side-country skiing and riding.
 These goggles performed well everywhere we wore them.
 We also think they are great for any snowsport adventure you take them on.

 There's no hiding the fact that these goggles have a premium price tag.
-Retailing at $250, they are the most expensive model reviewed.
-For the same price, you could get two Best Buy-winning Smith Squad ChromaPop pairs and still have $50 left over.
+Retailing at $240, they are among the most expensive models in this review.
+For the same price, you could get two Best Buy-winning Smith Squad ChromaPop pairs and still have money left over.
 Advanced skiers/riders will get the most value out of these goggles.
 Beginner skiers will find more value in going with a less expensive model.

-Our Editors' Choice Oakley Airbrake XL is a stylish, solid goggle that appeals to both resort and backcountry skiers and riders, even the most advanced users.
+The Oakley Airbrake XL is a stylish, quality, and high-performance goggle that appeals to both resort and backcountry skiers and riders, even the most advanced users.
 They have top of the line optics, a comfortable fit, and a cool modern style.
 These are one of our top performing models and we wouldn't hesitate to recommend them to anyone.

-The Airbrake is a premium pair of goggles, earning its spot on the highest pedestal.
+The Airbrake is a premium pair of goggles, earning it one of the highest scores in our test.